C.J. Mahoney

 Curtis Joseph "C.J."
-Mahoney is an American attorney and a Deputy General Counsel at Microsoft.
+Mahoney is an American attorney who serves as a Corporate Vice President and General Counsel at Microsoft.
 Previously a partner at Williams & Connolly, Mahoney served as the Deputy United States Trade Representative (Investment, Services, Labor, Environment, Africa, China, and the Western Hemisphere) from 2018 to 2020.

 Early life and education

 Mahoney was born in Russell, Kansas and attended Russell High School.
-He has an A.B. in government from Harvard College, where he was Phi Beta Kappa and graduated magna cum laude.
+He has a Bachelor of Arts in government from Harvard College, where he was Phi Beta Kappa and graduated magna cum laude.
 In 2006, he received his J.D. from Yale Law School, where he was editor-in-chief of the Yale Law Journal.
 Mahoney clerked for Alex Kozinski of the United States Court of Appeals for the Ninth Circuit.
 He also clerked for United States Supreme Court Justice Anthony Kennedy from 2007 to 2008.